 2. Ativan Withdrawal Need a Tamper Process

 Even when someone thinks they’re making the right decision by quitting their Ativan addiction, they risk suffering adverse consequences.
-Ativan withdrawal needs a tamper process that slowly brings the dose of the medication down until users can stop taking it.
-Thus, people are highly encouraged to seek addiction treatment at a facility that offers drug rehab with detox programs and partial hospitalization services to ensure they quit Ativan under a safe environment.
+Ativan withdrawal needs a tamper process that slowly brings the medication down until users can stop taking it.
+Thus, people are highly encouraged to seek addiction treatment at a facility that offers drug rehab with detox programs and partial hospitalization services to ensure they quit Ativan in a safe environment.

 3. Often Leads to Cognitive Impairment

 People who use benzodiazepines long-term forget things they knew or could easily recall, sometimes even forgetting how to perform tasks they once knew.
 Researchers noticed the connection between these impairments and found that doses and cognitive deficiencies had a secure link.
 Study participants, both older and younger, experienced the same impairment.
 While the results don’t point directly to dementia, we need more research to understand how severe these cognitive side effects can be.

 4. Ativan Abuse and Co-Occurring Disorders